REAL ESTATE INVESTMENT: LLC vs. Land Trust

 - what conditions must be met

-- who you want to act as custodian, in the case of beneficiaries who are minors
+- who you want to act as custodian, if a beneficiary is a minor

 - skipping generations